SalihZinaty/blockchain-python/README.md

 # blockchain-python
-a block chain written by python
+a block chain written in python